 Radically improving the XSR’s suspension would have made the greatest overall improvement, especially on the dirt.
 The bigger front wheel also made a difference but the thing is, it’s a road bike with a hugely oversized rear tyre and, as I believe Rally Raid found on the CB500X, it takes experimentation, testing and time to derive an optimal set up.
 For what I spent in time and money, the results were pretty good.

-I take it easy and ride over-cautiously when engaged on my tours as I can’t afford to crash, but the XSR’s suspension, comfort, brakes, acceleration were all fine.
+I take it easy when engaged on my tours as I can’t afford to crash, but the XSR’s suspension, comfort, brakes, acceleration were all fine.
 Just as with the CB500X RR, I can’t say I noticed any drawbacks from the 19-inch front wheel and as with the Honda, it may have made the bike more nimble.

 My old Spitfire screen was too low to be effective without crouching down, but must have helped some.
 Best of all, you know you have enough power to cruise and overtake with confidence and at a natural space.
 That’s what I missed with the WR250R I used earlier in 2017.

 The 19-inch front wheel and K60 tyres saw to any dirt roads, but when things got rough I could feel the weight combined with the relatively short suspension travel and high tyre pressures holding me back while the XRs I rode with (perhaps helped by being rentals…) flew over all that was thrown at them.
 Nothing to be done here but slow down and spare the bike an undue hammering.
 As mentioned, high tyre pressures didn’t help, but until I get a feel for the terrain and bike, high is best.